 Permit me to introduce myself

 My name is Peter Close and I am a freelance translator translating from Greek into English.
-I have been translating from Greek into English for 44 years.
+I have been translating from Greek into English for over 45 years.

 I am British by birth and descent, but I lived and worked in Greece for 45 years.